 For older adults with oral issues or chewing difficulties, mix things up with a softer diet of tofu, eggs and fish.
 It’s also recommended that you seek the advice of a dental specialist or dietitian, who would be better primed to suggest the best ways to include protein in your meals.
 He/she may suggest complementing your diet with protein powder.

 Have a problem with gout?
 It is commonly, and incorrectly thought that consuming too much protein causes gout.
 Actually, gout attacks are caused by a build-up of uric acids in the blood.
 When you consume and digest purine-rich foods such as seafood, liver and red meats, uric acids are produced.
-So instead, try some gout-friendly protein-rich foods such as eggs, nuts, soy products, and dairy products such as yoghurt and milk instead.
+So instead, try some gout-friendly protein-rich foods such as fish and poultry, eggs, nuts, soy products, and dairy products such as yoghurt and milk instead.
+It is important to distribute the consumption of these foods across three meals and consume them in moderation.
+Also, to ensure adequate hydration, aim to drink at least 8 glasses of water (~2L) a day too.

 If you have pre-existing kidney disease, be sure to also check with your doctor before increasing your protein intake.5 That’s because protein causes a build-up of by-products in those with kidney disease, and affects the kidney’s ability to remove waste.